Jaxonwht/cellsociety/doc/Chat 9_22.md

 Julia
 >i did all the above and i had to fix one if statement from && to ||
  i think the blue blocks were hiding underneath the happy red blocks

+Haotian
+>Hmmmmmnn
+ I’ll come now
+ Where are you all

+Julia
+>same place
+ middle of edge

+Haotian
+>Coming from east
+ 😢
+ 👍
+ 2
+ 18:10
+ we ' re done
+ neondonoe

+Yunhao
+>we made It

+Haotian
+>@Julia Saveliff I added clearnextstates to updateToNextState

+Yunhao
+>wator works

+Haotian
+>so we don't need to call them explicity this cost one fewer loop

+Julia
+>Woooo!
+Nice